smajida/MatryoshkaNetworks/README.md

 # MatryoshkaNetworks
 Experiments with deep convolutional generative models.

-Initial work is based of code from: https://github.com/Newmu/dcgan_code.
+Initial work is based on code from: https://github.com/Newmu/dcgan_code.

 Hoping to add inference too.